2 Guests

 From the couloirs to the backside of Åreskutan, the off piste here is well worth experiencing, with guides available to show you the best of it.

-Are Apres Ski
+Are Après Ski

 Bygget’s been one of the biggest party spots here for decades, with a stage for live music events, dance floors and SIX bars.
 The club runs Veranda which is a spot for more traditional après ski, also with live bands and an electric atmosphere.
 Timmerstugan’s another good ‘un – a handy place to meet up for drinks and snacks by the gondola base station.

+Events throughout the season bring a brilliant atmosphere to the area – Winter Pride usually takes place over a weekend in April, with a market, parties and a parade on the piste.
+Easter’s big here too, with family fun and the Skutskjutet competition.
+Non ski activities include snowmobiling, paragliding, dog sledding and ice climbing.
+Look out for the northern lights on clear winter nights for an incredible addition to your ski holiday.
 A good choice for those who enjoy winter sports beyond skiing and 'boarding, Åre is northern Europe's mecca for all snow and ice sports.
 Dog sledding is so well organised that you can even have a 15 minute try out if you don't want to book for a full day.
 Reindeer sleigh rides or snowmobiling are just as popular and you can try ice climbing, ice fishing, horse riding or paragliding too.
 Tobogganing is particularly popular, with a mile long run down from the top of the Bergbanan funicular.
 Open daily for 90 years the run was enjoyed by Swedish Prince Wilhelm back in 1910 shortly after the funicular opened.
 Excursions to the frozen waterfalls at Tõnnforsen and to the Njarka Lapp Camp are both popular.
 In the latter case you can feed reindeer and get a cup of coffee in a Lapp tipi.

-Best time to ski Are
+Best Time to Visit Are

 The conditions are so good here that the tourist office usually has a snow guarantee, promising that at least 20 pistes will be skiable during the main ski season.
 Considering that the slopes sometimes open in October and are still in full swing throughout spring, it’s easy to see why they’re so confident.
 Snow guns are on hand to provide top ups whenever needed.
 With daylight hours being slightly different this far north, night ski slopes and early morning sessions are put on to make sure you still enjoy a full day’s skiing.